 The facet joints in your spine can cause chronic neck and back pain if they deteriorate due to arthritis or get damaged from trauma.
-Experienced pain specialist Jay Shah, MD, of SamWell Institute for Pain Management in Colonia and Livingston, New Jersey, can both diagnose and treat this pain using facet injections/medial branch blocks.
-Dr. Shah has considerable skill in administering image-guided facet joint injections and medial branch nerve blocks.
-Find out how you could benefit from his expertise by calling SamWell Institute for Pain Management or using the online booking form today.
+Experienced pain specialists Jay Shah, MD, and Jeffrey Deygoo, MD, of SamWell Institute for Pain Management in Colonia and Livingston, New Jersey, can both diagnose and treat this pain using facet injections/medial branch blocks.
+They have considerable skill in administering image-guided facet joint injections and medial branch nerve blocks.
+Find out how you could benefit from their expertise by calling SamWell Institute for Pain Management or using the online booking form today.

 Facet joints link your vertebrae together and give your spine stability.
 They allow your spine to move safely while preventing it from twisting or extending too far.
 They also stop the vertebrae from moving out of position.